anvilproject/anvil-portal/content/learn/data-analysts/running-a-workflow.md

 <hero-tutorial>

-# Running a workflow: Bulk RNASeq differential expression from FASTQ files to top table (Martin Morgan, Kayla Interdonato)
+# Running a Workflow: Bulk RNASeq differential expression from FASTQ files to top table (Martin Morgan, Kayla Interdonato)

 How to configure and run a workflow, based on the Bioconductor-Workflow-DESeq2 workspace.
 The workflow starts with FASTQ files and transforms them using salmon to the inputs required for Bioconductor DESeq2 analysis of differential expression.